 Wild Rice, Arugula, Chicory, Sauerkraut

-Wild rice has a much more complete nutrient provide compared to washed and processed white rice, so is a good choice if you’re keeping an eye on nutrient density on your plant-based diet.
+Wild rice has a much more complete nutrient profile than washed and processed white rice, so it is a good choice if you’re keeping an eye on nutrient density in your plant-based diet.

-As shown in the comparison below, wild rice significantly more protein as well as vitamins (e.g. B2, B3, B6 and folate) and minerals (e.g. potassium, zinc & magnesium).
+Wild rice has significantly more protein as well as vitamins (e.g. B2, B3, B6 and folate) and minerals (e.g. potassium, zinc & magnesium).

-Chicory provides plenty of vitamins A, B5, C and K, along with folate and copper.
+Chicory provides plenty of vitamins A, B5, C and K, and folate and copper.
 The sauerkraut contains some more potassium and copper along with iron, sodium and choline.

 Macros

-One serve provides 130 calories, 6 g protein, 1 g fat and 20 g of net carbs
+One serving provides 130 calories, 6 g of protein, 1 g of fat, and 20 g of net carbs.

 Micros